quicwg/base-drafts/draft-ietf-quic-transport.md

 | 0x3  | Server-Initiated, Unidirectional |
 {: #stream-id-types title="Stream ID Types"}

-Within each type, streams are expected to be created with numerically increasing Stream IDs.
-A Stream ID that is used out of order results in all streams of that type with lower-numbered stream IDs also being opened.
+Within each type, streams are created with numerically increasing stream IDs.
+A stream ID that is used out of order results in all streams of that type with lower-numbered stream IDs also being opened.

-The first bidirectional stream opened by the client has a Stream ID of 0.
+The first bidirectional stream opened by the client has a stream ID of 0.

 ## Sending and Receiving Data

-Endpoints use STREAM frames to encapsulate data sent by an application on a stream ({{frame-stream}}).
-An endpoint uses the stream ID and offset fields in a received STREAM frame to place the contained data in order within the stream.
+STREAM frames ({{frame-stream}}) encapsulate data sent by an application.
+An endpoint uses the Stream ID and Offset fields in STREAM frames to place data in order.

 Endpoints MUST be able to deliver stream data to an application as an ordered byte-stream.
 Delivering an ordered byte-stream requires that an endpoint buffer